milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 To use UGC you have submitted, we will rely on the rights granted to us under the terms of use of the Offering and the performance of our contract with you.
 In certain jurisdictions, other types of processing for Marketing and Personalized Advertising are necessary for our legitimate interests (or those of others), including:
-Marketing and advertising Our Offerings, including engaging in contextual (non-data driven) advertising, analytics, and measurement of ad performance;
+Marketing and advertising our Offerings, including engaging in contextual (non-data driven) advertising, analytics, and measurement of ad performance;
 Expanding our customer base by deepening relationships with existing customers and developing new customers;
-Using UGC you have submitted (unless it is not necessary for the performance of a contract with you or we are able to ask for your consent); and, Promoting the WarnerMedia brand both online and offline.
+Using UGC you have submitted (unless it is not necessary for the performance of a contract with you or we are able to ask for your consent); and, Promoting our brands both online and offline.
 In certain jurisdictions, for certain types of processing, such as interest-based advertising or where we send direct marketing communications by email, text message or SMS, messages on Social Media Sites, we rely on your consent (where given).